ST Engineering: Consolidation of ST Engineering brand

-In 2018, the ST Engineering Group harmonised all brands of its divisions by using "ST Engineering" as a Masterbrand.
+In 2018, the ST Engineering Group harmonised all brands of its divisions by using "ST Engineering" as the Masterbrand.
 Through the re-branding, ST Aerospace was renamed ST Engineering Aerospace, ST Electronics as ST Engineering Electronics, ST Kinetics as ST Engineering Land Systems, and ST Marine as ST Engineering Marine.

 On 1 January 2021, ST Engineering was reorganised into Commercial, and Defence & Public Security clusters, replacing the previous sector-based structure of Aerospace, Electronics, Land Systems, and Marine.
 The Commercial cluster would focus on commercial businesses such as Commercial Aerospace, Urban Solutions and Satellite Communications, while the Defence & Public Security cluster would focus on defence businesses such as Digital Systems and Cyber, Land Systems, Marine and defence Aerospace.
 As a result, the Group's financial reporting was realigned to reflect these new operating segments, with the changes incorporated into its financial results for the first half of the year, ending 30 June 2021.

 Areas of business

 ST Engineering has a diverse portfolio of businesses and a global network of subsidiaries and associated companies across Asia, Europe, the Middle East and the U.S.

-Its Commercial Aerospace arm is the world's largest third-party airframe MRO solution provider and a Premier MRO for CFM LEAP engines.
-The businesses support aircraft operations and OEM partners with aviation lifecycle solutions or holistic offerings for practically every stage of an aircraft's lifecycle.

-In 2024, its Urban Solutions business was awarded a S$60m contract to design, build and operate a state-of-the-art smart city platform with citywide network connectivity for Lusail City, Qatar.
-Powered by AI, machine learning and data analytics, ST Engineering Urban Solution's Agil Smart City Operating System will serve as the digital backbone of Lusail.

-ST Engineering is a major player in the defence and military industries.
-It was ranked Number 58 in the Stockholm International Peace Research Institute's list of the world's top 100 defence manufacturers in 2023.
-Outside of Singapore, it has sold defence products to over 100 countries, including United States, United Kingdom, Indonesia, Philippines, United Arab Emirates, Brazil, Sweden, India, Thailand and Finland.
-ST Engineering do not design, produce or sell anti-personnel mines, cluster munitions, white phosphorus munitions and its related key components.

-On December 12, 2024, ST Engineering signed a strategic agreement with Kazakhstan Paramount Engineering to set up in-country production capability for a new 8x8 armored vehicle.
+United States

 ST Engineering expanded to the United States in 2001, locating its U.S. headquarters in Herndon, Virginia.
 It now operates in 52 cities across 21 states.
-It was known as VT Systems (VTS; formerly known as Vision Technologies Systems) until 1 July 2019, when VTS was changed to ST Engineering North America as part of the Group's brand harmonization exercise in 2018.
+It was known as Vision Technologies Systems (VTS) until 1 July 2019, when VTS was renamed to ST Engineering North America as part of the Group's brand harmonisation exercise in 2018.

+In 2005, the group's land systems arm (then ST Kinetics) acquired the US-based Specialized Vehicles Corporation, which included the Hackney and Kidron brands.
+Following a group-wide brand harmonisation in 2018 and a 2021 corporate reorganisation, these operations were integrated into the Urban Solutions cluster.
+Currently operating as ST Engineering Hackney, Inc. and ST Engineering Kidron, the units manufacture specialised side-loader truck bodies for the beverage and emergency rescue sectors, as well as multi-temperature refrigerated containers for cold chain and food service logistics.

+China

+ST Engineering has a presence in China for aerospace sector, particularly in Hubei, Guangzhou and Xiamen through multiple joint venture partnerships in MRO operations and facilities.

+Europe

+ST Engineering has a presence in Europe for aerospace sector through Elbe Flugzeugwerke GmbH, a joint venture subsidiary with Airbus.

+Kazakhstan

+On 12 December 2024, ST Engineering signed a strategic agreement with Kazakhstan Paramount Engineering to set up in-country production capability for a new 8x8 armored vehicle.